Vilfor Hysa: Club career

 Hysa joined Vllaznia Shkodër on 24 July 2012 by signing a one-year contract for an undisclosed fee.

-He was loaned out to Flamurtari Vlorë on a 6-month deal, which ended in January 2012.
+He was loaned to Flamurtari Vlorë on a six-month deal, which ended in January 2012.
 He returned to his parent club Laçi on 27 January.
-Following his return, Hysa accused Flamurtari Vlorë boss Shkëlqim Muça as the main reason of his departure from the team.
+Following his return, Hysa accused Flamurtari Vlorë manager Shkëlqim Muça of being the main reason for his departure from the team.

-In summer 2013 Hysa signed a one-year contract with the Kukësi with an option to expand it for a further year.
-He announced his departure on 10 August 2015 following the expiration of his contract with the club.
+In summer 2013, Hysa signed a one-year contract with Kukësi, with an option to expand it for a further year.
+He announced his departure on 10 August 2015, following the expiration of his contract with the club.

 On 1 September 2015, Hysa returned to Kastrioti Krujë, this time in Albanian First Division, by signing a one-year deal.

 On 22 July 2018, Hysa moved to Kosovo where he signed with top flight side Gjilani.

 International career

-Internationally he has represented his country at U17, U19, U20 and U21 level but has yet to feature for the senior national side.
+Internationally, he has represented his country at U17, U19, U20 and U21 levels, but has yet to feature for the senior national team.